 Exploiting your credit card-offered miles takes some expert timing.
 Jason Moore of Zero To Travel wrote that he once got a free ticket by simply opening up a new credit card and then using it to pay his taxes.
 The combination of the sign-up bonus miles and the number of miles earned on this large “purchase” meant he earned a free ticket in less than 15 minutes.

-Consider following this course with computers, televisions, major appliances or even home repairs with a contractor that accepts credit cards.
-These big ticket items — paid back immediately from your checking account, of course — can mean instant free flights with some offers.
+Consider following this course with computers, televisions, major appliances or even home repairs with a contractor who accepts credit cards.
+These big ticket items or costly services — paid back immediately from your checking account, of course — can mean instant free flights with some offers.

 7. Shop Through the Airlines